canonical/cloud-init/doc/rtd/topics/datasources/vmware.rst

    }

-Redacting sensitive information (GuestInfo keys tranport only)
+Redacting sensitive information (GuestInfo keys transport only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes the cloud-init userdata might contain sensitive information, and it